UnearthedArcana/Might_and_Guile/README.md

     <div class="kit_description">
       <p>MAGE HUNTER: These rangers participate in demanding rituals with Avenger druids in order to gain access to magic abilities which help them in their campaign against any wizards who use their skills to defile nature.</p>
       <p>Advantages:<br />
-        &ndash; Mage Hunters have a +1 bonus to all saving throws.
-This bonus increases by one for each five levels gained.<br />
+        &ndash; Mage Hunters have a +1 bonus to saving throws vs spells.
+This bonus increases by one for each four levels gained, up to 20th level.<br />
         &ndash; Each successful melee hit bestows a 40% chance of spell failure on the target for one round.<br />
         &ndash; May use a special vocalization that can deafen anyone nearby and impose a 40% chance of spell failure on them if they fail a saving throw vs. Petrification.</p>
-        &ndash; Can cast the following as 1st-level spells: Shocking Touch, Deafness.<br />
-        &ndash; Can cast the following as 2nd-level spells: Remove Magic, Minor Spell Deflection.<br />
-        &ndash; Can cast the following as 3rd-level spells: Breach, Non-Detection, Spell Thrust.</p>
+        &ndash; May use a special Breaching Touch ability once per day per two levels.
+The Breaching Touch can disrupt and dispel one combat protection spell.
+The Breaching Touch will bypass any spell protections such as Spell Deflection and Globe of Invulnerability.<br />
+        &ndash; May cast an innate version of Minor Spell Deflection once per day per five levels.</p>
       <p>Disadvantages:<br />
         &ndash; Suffers a -1 penalty to Strength and Constitution.<br />
         &ndash; May not use Charm Animal ability.<br />.</p>